 McCloud Railroad SD38 37 was waiting for the Union Pacific to pick it up at Mount Shasta City.

-Black Butte was looking good as well on this great morning, The train ran to Black Butte then we waited for a Union Pacific freight train, Union Pacific 2623 West.
-We continued north with me watching my Los Angeles Kings Stanley Cup DVD from 2012.
+Black Butte was looking good as well.
+We continued to Black Butte then waited for a Union Pacific freight train, Union Pacific 2623 West before resuming our journey as I watched my Los Angeles Kings Stanley Cup DVD from 2012.

-The north face of Mount Shasta as we were heading to Klamath Falls.
-The bad news was that we would not be leaving there until 1:00 PM since we needed a rested crew.
-The Coast Starlight train 11 did not arrive there this morning until 2:41 AM, 4 hours and 51 minutes late.
-We had to wait for the switch to be cleaned out before we pulled into the station.
+The north face of Mount Shasta as we were proceeding to Klamath Falls.
+The bad news was that we would not be leaving there until 1:00 PM since we needed a rested crew and the Coast Starlight, Train 11, did not arrive there this morning until 2:41 AM, 4 hours and 51 minutes late.
+In addition, we had to wait for the switch to be cleaned out before we could enter the station.

-We moved up to the hand-thrown switch and after our conductor threw it, we pulled into the station just as BNSF 7878 South passed us.
+We moved up to the hand-thrown switch and after our conductor threw it, we arrived just as BNSF 7878 South passed.

 BNSF ET44C4 3954 West was also in the yard.
 The train next stopped a train length from the station.

-Icicles on a railroad building.
-We arrived in Klamath Falls at 11:03 AM where I detrained into the 7 degree air for some pictures.
+Icicles on one of the buildings in the yard.
+We arrived at Klamath Falls at 11:03 AM, where I detrained into the 7 degree air.

 My first view from where I detrained.